 Go comes with excellent built-in support for automated tests.
 Encore builds on top of this foundation, and lets you write tests in exactly the same way.
-We won't cover how to write tests here; see the official Go docs for that.
+We won't cover the basics of how to write tests here, see the official Go docs for that.
 Let's instead focus on the difference between testing in Encore compared to a standard Go application.

-The main difference is that due to Encore requiring an extra compilation step,
+The main difference is that since Encore requires an extra compilation step,

 you must run your tests using